Dozens More Women Accuse Doctor Of Sexual Assault After Evelyn Yang Interview

 A former Columbia University Ob/Gyn is facing accusations of sexual assault from nearly 40 new women, joining 32 others including Evelyn Yang, wife of former Democratic presidential candidate Andrew Yang.

-More than half of the women accusing Dr. Robert Hadden of sexual assault have just come forward in the last month after Yang made her accusations public.
-On January 16, Yang sat for an interview with CNN in which she claimed that Hadden sexually abused her during a pregnancy exam in 2012.
+More than half of the women accusing Dr Robert Hadden of sexual assault have just come forward in the last month after Yang made her accusations public.
+On 16th January, Yang sat for an interview with CNN in which she claimed that Hadden sexually abused her during a pregnancy exam in 2012.
 Dozens of women have come forward with claims of abuse by Hadden in the weeks since the interview.
 Hadden has denied the allegations in court papers, except for those from a prior guilty plea in 2016, according to CNN.

 Advertisement

-Columbia University gave a statement to CBS News apologizing to the alleged victims.
+Columbia University gave a statement to CBS News apologising to the alleged victims.

 “We condemn sexual misconduct in any form and extend our deepest apologies to the women whose trust Robert Hadden violated and to their families,” the university said.
 Columbia did not comment on the lawsuit.